-Effective July 15, 2018, the Organization entered into a triple net lease agreement with Vetpetconnect LLC (Lessor) for a period of one year, with monthly rent of \$2,230.
-On July 16, 2019, the lease was renewed for one year with monthly rent of \$2,400 and the lease was renewed on July 16, 2020 for a period of one year.
-The commercial lease rent totaled \$28,800 for the years end December 31, 2021 and 2020, .
+Effective July 15, 2018, the Organization entered into a triple net lease agreement with Vetpetconnect LLC (Lessor).
+The Organization has renewed this lease at the end of each term, with the most recent renewal occurring on January 4, 2023, subsequent to the year-end covered in these financial statements.
+The agreement entered into on January 4th, 2023 is for the period of one year and includes two options to extend the lease, each for the period of one year.
+Lease payments under the agreement are \$2,600 per month.
+The commercial lease rent totaled \$28,800 for the years end December 31, 2022 and 2021.